Emmanuel-cpp/Wazuh-Enterprise-Security-Lab/README.md

 The Wazuh server runs **two active network interfaces** simultaneously — one on the VirtualBox Host-Only network and one bridged to the real WiFi network — receiving agent logs from machines on completely different network segments through a single dashboard.

-**Agent 3 is a fully independent external laptop** — not part of the VirtualBox environment, connected to the Wazuh server purely over shared WiFi.
-This demonstrates real-world distributed endpoint monitoring across independently managed machines.
+**Agents 2 and 3 are both fully independent external machines** — not part of the VirtualBox environment, connected to the Wazuh server purely over shared WiFi.
+This demonstrates real-world distributed endpoint monitoring across independently managed machines on a live network.

 ---